 Addiction and mental health are closely intertwined, and you may be suffering from a mental health disorder like anxiety or depression co-occurring with addiction.
 If so, we’ll help you address both these issues simultaneously with our dual diagnosis treatment program.

-If you feel that outpatient treatment is the most efficient route to sustained sobriety, you’re in safe hands at The District Recovery Community’s IOP California.
+If you feel that outpatient treatment is the most efficient route to sustained sobriety, you’re in safe hands at Renaissance Recovery’s IOP California.